wallacegibbon/e-language-compiler/README.md

 For pointers, we use `any` instead. `any^` in E language is same as `void*` in C language.

-> In C language, you can just left out parameters for historical reasons: no parameter and void have different meanings.
-You always need a `void` to make you code robust.
+> In C language, we can not just left out parameters for historical reasons: no parameter and void have different meanings.
+We always need a `void` to make our code robust.

 ## Boolean Expression